 - name: "Verify that required string variables are defined" assert: that: ahs_var is defined and ahs_var | length > 0 and ahs_var != None fail_msg: " needs to be set for the role to work " success_msg: "Required variables is defined" loop_control: loop_var: ahs_var with_items: - ahs_item1 - ahs_item2 - ahs_item3

 While dictionaries may seem like a good fit for your variables, you should minimize their usage due to the following:

 Downside: you cannot set the default group name to the user name; if a person using your role wants to customize only the name, they must also supply the group.
 With regular variables, those issues are gone: Both variables can be changed independently, and the default group name matches the user name.

 GOOD: Use flatten structure & prefix variable.

 --- user_name: admin user_group: ""

 Roles and playbooks have to be idempotent.
 It decreases your fear to run a role.
-As a resul, configuration drift is a minimum as possible.
+As a result, configuration drift is as minimum as possible.

-Imperative approach via command / shell modules is instead of declarative ansible nature.
+Imperative approach via command / shell modules is againsts the declarative ansible nature.

 molecule.yml in the

-platforms you can describe a bunch of instances:
+platforms section you can describe a bunch of instances: